buckelieg/jdbc-fn/README.md

 <br/>Custom logging handler may also be provided for both cases.

 ### Helper: Queries
-For cases when it is all about query execution on existing connection with no tuning, logging and other stuff the <code>Queries</code> helper class can be used.
+For cases when it is all about query execution on existing connection with no tuning, logging and other stuff the <code>Queries</code> helper class can be used:
-<br/>For example:
 ```java
 Connection conn = ... // somewhere previously created connection
 List<String> names = Queries.list(conn, rs -> rs.getString("name"), "SELECT name FROM TEST WHERE id IN (:ids)", new SimpleImmutableEntry("ids", new long[]{1, 2, 3}));